You’re a part of the blood cancer revolution!

 The Taskforce is a joint initiative between the Leukaemia Foundation and the Federal Government, made up of Australia’s leading haematologists, blood cancer researchers, industry experts and Australians diagnosed with blood cancer.
 They combined their brainpower, experience and determination to develop a vital pathway to change.

 This September, you can progress the fight to conquer blood cancer.
 Find out how you can help people with blood cancer get the treatments they need.

 “Being part of the Taskforce is an incredible honour as I know first-hand how urgent it is for this country to improve treatment approaches to blood cancer.
 I moved to the UK for an experimental drug I needed to survive.
 In a cruel irony, a drug that was originally developed in Melbourne.
 Clinical trials offer more than hope for the future in some cases they literally offer life.

 Thank you to everyone who is standing with us against this devastating disease – you are giving people living with blood cancer a better tomorrow.”

-– Deborah Sims, Blood Cancer Taskforce member (pictured at the top of this article)
+– Deborah Henderson, Blood Cancer Taskforce member (pictured at the top of this article)